Perfect Draft: 11th in a 12-Team ESPN PPR League

 - No additional restrictions.
 Any draft strategy is on the table for me.

 Given the drop-off in quality at the RB position, I need to come out of the first two rounds with at least one stud RB.
 The alternatives are starting RB-WR, WR-RB, or RB-RB.
-Draft Analyzer allows me to test out these different options by running the draft multiple times.
+Draft Hero allows me to test out these different options by running the draft multiple times.

 The best RB option likely available at the 11th spot is Melvin Gordon.
 (Kareem Hunt is another option, but with an ADP of nine, he's less likely to be available here.)
 While I'm not sold that Gordon is as talented as the other top RBs, he is almost certainly going to see workhorse volume this season.